Jineeshak/jineeshak.github.io/_posts/2024-02-21-Unauthenticated Email Enumeration via API Fuzzing.md

 ```

+## Exploit

-And based on this error messages, I(ChatGPT) made a wacky Python script to automate the email enumeration:
+And based on above error messages, I( ChatGPT of course! ) made a wacky Python script to automate the email enumeration:

 ```python
 import requests